gracelang/moth-benchmarks/README.md

 Most scripts for that can be found in `moth-benchmarks/implementations/build-*`.

 To use ReBench, enter the following commands.
-This will execute all benchmarks, which takes about a day:
+This will build everything and execute all benchmarks, which takes about a day:

 ```bash
 cd /home/moth/moth-benchmarks      # folder with the repository